pingcap/docs/ticdc/ticdc-overview.md

 - MySQL sink

-    - TiCDC does not split single table transactions and **ensures** the atomicity of single table transactions.
+    - TiCDC does not split single-table transactions and **ensures** the atomicity of single-table transactions.
     - TiCDC does **not ensure** that the execution order of downstream transactions is the same as that of upstream transactions.
-    - TiCDC splits cross-table transactions in the unit of tables and does **not ensure** the atomicity of cross-table transactions.
+    - TiCDC splits cross-table transactions in the unit of table and does **not ensure** the atomicity of cross-table transactions.
     - TiCDC **ensures** that the order of single-row updates is consistent with that in the upstream.

 - Kafka sink